 Robie House is one of Frank Lloyd Wright's most famous buildings in the Chicago area, and is a gorgeous example of an iconic architectural style from the turn of the century.
 It is also the perfect complement to your visit to the Frank Lloyd Wright Home and Studio, and a must-see for any fan of architecture.

-Tuesdays and Wednesdays, Thanksgiving Day, Christmas Eve, Christmas Day, New Year's Eve and New Year's Day.
+Tuesdays and Wednesdays, Thanksgiving Day, Christmas Eve, Christmas Day, New Year's Eve and New Year's Day, and the last two weeks in January for preservation activities.

 All holiday hours are subject to change without notice.

 Please call or consult the website flwright.org or call 312-994-4000 for detailed tour information.
 Tickets are subject to availability, and there may be a wait.
-Arrive before noon for the best chance of accommodation.
 Advance reservations are not available with the Go Chicago Card.

 Metra: Take the University Park Line.
 Exit train at 55th-56th-57th Street stop.
 Walk 5 blocks west on 57th Street to Woodlawn Avenue.
 Turn left (south) and walk one block to the Robie House.